yassu/SudokuJson2Pdf/readme.rst

 SudokuJson2Pdf
 ================

-This project provides a tool which convert json file of sudoku information to pdf.
+This project provides a tool which converts json file of sudoku information to pdf.

 How to Install
 ================